marcellinus-witarsah/credit-score-modelling-old/README.md

 $$p=\frac{1}{1 + e^{-(\beta_{0} +\beta_{1}x_{1}+\beta_{2}x_{2}+...+\beta_{q}x_{q})}}$$

 ## Evaluation
-Evaluation metrics used should assess the model's discriminative ability rather than conventional classification metrics like recall, precision, and F1-score.
-While recall, precision, and F1-score are useful in many classification contexts, credit risk models are often evaluated on their ability to rank-order risk and their calibration.
+**Evaluation metrics used should assess the model's discriminative ability rather than conventional classification metrics like recall, precision, and F1-score**.
 Key evaluation metrics for credit risk models include:
-1. ROC AUC (Receiver Operating Characteristic Area Under the Curve): Measures the model's ability to distinguish between classes.
+1. **ROC AUC (Receiver Operating Characteristic Area Under the Curve)**: Measures the model's ability to distinguish between classes.
 It provides an aggregate measure of performance across all classification thresholds.
-2. Precision-Recall Curve:Particularly useful in cases of imbalanced classes.
+2. **Precision-Recall Curve**: Particularly useful in cases of imbalanced classes.
 It focuses on the performance related to the positive class (default cases).
-3. Gini Coefficient:A variant of the AUC, often used in credit scoring, which ranges from 0 to 1.
+3. **Gini Coefficient**: A variant of the AUC, often used in credit scoring, which ranges from 0 to 1.
 It measures the ability of the model to differentiate between good and bad accounts.
-4. Kolmogorov-Smirnov (KS) Statistic:Evaluates the maximum separation between the cumulative distributions of the good and bad accounts.
+4. **Kolmogorov-Smirnov (KS) Statistic**: Evaluates the maximum separation between the cumulative distributions of the good and bad accounts.
 Higher KS values indicate better model performance.
-5. Model Calibration: Assesses how well the predicted probabilities of default align with the actual default rates.
+5. **Model Calibration**: Assesses how well the predicted probabilities of default align with the actual default rates.
 Good calibration means that the predicted risk levels reflect true risks accurately.

 These are the evaluation result from model training and testing.
 From the evaluation results, there's no indication of overfitting which is good due to similar model performances on both training and testing set.
 | Metric  | Train              | Test               |